ramalhais/previous/trunk/readme.previous.txt

   Dimension       partial (no video I/O)

 There are remaining problems with the host to emulated machine interface for input devices.

  5) Known issues
  ---------------

+Issues in Previous:
   > Un-emulated hardware may cause problems when attempted to being used.
   > NeXTdimension emulation does not work on hosts with big endian byte order.
-  > ROM Monitor, boot log and boot animations won't show on NeXTdimension
-    monitor, if NeXTdimension main memory exceeds 32 MB.
-This is a bug in the NeXT ROM.
-  > The MO drive causes slow downs and hangs when both drives are connected, but
-    only one disk is inserted.
-This is no emulation issue but a bug in NeXTstep.
   > DSP sound has timing related issues. playscore under NeXTstep 0.9 sometimes
     produces bad audio in variable speed mode.
 ScorePlayer under NeXTstep 2.x produces distorted sound in normal CPU mode.